 What I love is that the fiber in chia seeds expands in your stomach to curb your appetite.
 Who needs diet pills?

-Funny story: Dr. Sharone Rosen D.C, my co-host on the podcast 2 Boomer Broads, said she couldn’t figure out why her kitchen sponge was growing hair.
+Funny story: A friend of mine said she couldn’t figure out why her kitchen sponge was growing hair.
 It turned out chia seeds were stuck in her sponge!

 Antioxidant-rich flaxseed has been around for thousands of years and has proven to lower cholesterol, stabilize blood sugar, reduce bone loss, promote weight loss, enhance immunity, ease the pain of inflammation. and fight cancer.
 It’s also an excellent source of Omega 3 fatty acids.